carlosdummy14/practice101/README.md

 - Markdown
 - Git

+#### Practice 000

+- Initialize base directory, set styles and validate that all is connect with HTML and Javascript files

 #### Practice 001

-- Initialize base directory, set styles and validate that all is connect with HTML file
+- Something drop, I use Javascript to create multiple elements like "div" or "img", and they are animate with CSS.
+The elements are created and when the animation finish the elements are deleted.
+We can play with the time of delay and duration from animation.

 My notes...
 (This could disapear)